-LitReactor found a business opportunity and pursued it with an aggressive marketing strategy.
+LitReactor found a business opportunity and pursued it with an aggressive digital marketing strategy.
 Prior to launching the community, cofounders Kirk Clawes and Dennis Widmeyer seeded it with members and content.
 LitReactor is now a real community, with active forums; online classes that fill up; tons of editorial content; and a thriving space for writers to workshop their own material with other writers.

 Myth #3: If the community you want to create already exists, you missed the boat.